shanshan0000/lundecpp/Readme.md

 - **Questions asked in personal WeChat chats will NOT be answered.**
 - **Messages sent after 21:00 in personal chats will be extremely unwelcome.**

-Learning how to use Google & Baidu & Bing to solve programming problems is an important skill you should develop during this course.
+Learning how to use ChatGPT & Google & Baidu & Bing to solve programming problems is an important skill you should develop during this course.

 Pour des questions privées, merci d'envoyer vos questions par mail à ces adresses ci-dessous :
 - lundechen@shu.edu.cn (Lunde Chen)